-I originally wrote this article about seven years ago – February 2010, to be precise – but its popularity keeps spiking and I now update it periodically.
-At the moment (mid-2017), there seems to be a surge in people training to become ADIs.
+I originally wrote this article in February 2010, but its popularity keeps spiking and I now update it periodically.
+In mid-2017 there was a surge in people training to become ADIs, and as of April 2018 – if the emails I receive are anything to go by – this is still the case.

-Back in 2010, when this was originally published, we were at the tail end of the previous ADI recruitment drive, and on the brink of a recession (though we didn’t realise it at the time).
-Garish adverts were everywhere, enticing would-be instructors with the promise of huge earnings (LDC laughingly suggested that over £40k was possible) in return for “hours to suit yourself”.
+Back in 2010, we were at the tail end of the previous ADI recruitment drive, but also on the brink of a recession (though we didn’t realise it at the time).
+Lavish adverts were everywhere, enticing would-be instructors with the promise of huge earnings (LDC laughingly suggested that over £40k was possible) in return for “hours to suit yourself”.
 Was it really possible to earn £30,000 or more by working just a few hours a day, and not weekends?
-Are things any different in 2017?
+Are things any different in 2018?

-It was certainly possible to earn £30,000 as long as you had the necessary work, charged sensible prices, and were prepared to do long hours – but I stress the word “possible” (note that LDC, who I mentioned above, were almost certainly referring to turnover with their £40k nonsense).
+It was certainly possible to earn £30,000 as long as you had the necessary work, charged sensible prices, and were prepared to do long hours – but I stress the word “possible” (LDC, who I mentioned above, were almost certainly referring to turnover with their £40k nonsense).
 However, this industry is fickle, and a fat period can easily be followed by a lean one.
 You can do 40 hours one week, but the next might see you struggling for 20.
-Over a typical financial year you might manage £30k, but the next one – especially if it had a recession in it, with a 65% increase in the price of fuel (such as we experienced at that time), you’d got no chance.
+Over a single typical financial year you might manage £30k, but the next one – especially if it had a recession in it, with a 65% increase in the price of fuel (such as we experienced at that time) – you’d have no chance.
 I was lucky (or whatever) and managed to weather the storm – but many instructors failed dramatically and gave up the job which had cost them so much to train for.

-At the start of 2016, the outlook was once again bright.
+At the start of 2016, the outlook once again looked bright.
 There were plenty of pupils out there, and fuel – which peaked at around £1.40 per litre – fell below £1.00 for the first time since 2009.
 Everything looked rosy – until the Greek Tragedy that is Brexit came along and suspended the Sword of Damocles over it all.
 This is what I mean about the industry being fickle.
 I suppose “fickle” is the wrong word – “unpredictable” would also work.
-Suffice it to say, as of mid-2017 the industry is still buoyant, but the future is looking very uncertain.
+Suffice it to say, in early 2018 the industry is still buoyant, but the future is looking very uncertain.

 About Being an ADI